BrianZbr/brianzbr.github.io/content/_index.md

 ### [Geo Trivia]
-A text-based quiz game which generates trivia questions automatically based on an existing dataset of country facts.
+A text-based quiz game which generates trivia questions automatically based on an existing JSON dataset of country facts.
 A live version can be played [on Replit].

 [projects]: /projects